scipion-em/scipion-em-powerfit/README.rst

 Powerfit scipion plugin
 =======================

-Program from Alexandre Bonvin and Joao Rodrigues (Utrecht University) for rigid body fitting of an atomic structure into a 3D volume.
+Program from Alexandre Bonvin and Gydo van Zundert (Utrecht University) for rigid body fitting of an atomic structure into a 3D volume.
 See `Powerfit home page <http://www.bonvinlab.org/education/powerfit>`_ for details).

 ===================